spatialaudio/nbsphinx/doc/a-normal-rst-file.rst

 Also footnote citations can be used within Jupyter notebooks with a special HTML syntax, see the section about
 `footnote citations in Markdown cells <markdown-cells.ipynb#Footnote-citations>`__.
-Footnote citations are restricted to their own document and the assembly of the bibliography is (analogously to citations) invoked with the
+Footnote citations are restricted to their own source file and the assembly of the bibliography is (analogously to normal citations) invoked with the

 .. code-block:: rst